quintalwebsolutions/quintal-oss/packages/monads/README.md

 - `ok(value: T)`, representing success;
 - `err(error: E)`, representing error.

 Functions return `Result` whenever errors are expected and recoverable.
 It signifies that the absence of a value is due to an error or an exceptional situation that the caller needs to handle specifically.
-For cases where having no value is expected, have a look at [@quintal/option](https://npmjs.com/package/@quintal/option).
+For cases where having no value is expected, have a look at the `Option` type.
 A function returning `Result` might be defined like so:

 ```ts
 import { type AsyncResult, asyncResult, err, ok } from '@quintal/result';